 More info on Motorcycle Tires:

 We've broken down the motorcycle road universe into six different tires.
 We're going to start with Sport, we're going to go to V-Twin Cruiser, and we're going to finish out for Dual-Sport and Adventure.
-Really, this breakdown should give you a great idea of a tire that should match up with your bike and your riding style, if you're really not sure in 2013.
-And as you're shopping for tires on Revzilla.com, be sure to use the Tire Finder on the site to ensure proper fitment.
+Really, this breakdown should give you a great idea of a tire that should match up with your bike and your riding style, if you're really not sure in 2014.
+And as you're shopping for motorcycle tires on Revzilla.com, be sure to use the Tire Finder on the site to ensure proper fitment.

 Now, as part of our larger guides here at Revzilla.com/guides, if you want to shop the entire collection right now, click right here to visit Revzilla.com for our Tire Guide Breakdown page.
 And keep in mind, there's a detailed breakdown video on every tire I have on the table here at Revzilla.com, where, soup to nuts, you can really understand the detail of the tire fully.